jasonjson/jasonjson.github.io/_posts/2015-10-21-count-of-smaller-number.markdown

 ---
 layout: post
-title: Count of Smaller Number
+title: 248 - Count of Smaller Number
 date: 2015-10-21 13:32:46.000000000 -04:00
 tags:
 - Leetcode
 categories:
-- Sorting
+- Array
 author: Jason
 ---
-<p><strong><em>Give you an integer array (index from 0 to n-1, where n is the size of this array, value from 0 to 10000) and an query list.
-For each query, give you an integer, return the number of element in the array that are smaller that the given integer.</em></strong></p>
+**Give you an integer array (index from 0 to n-1, where n is the size of this array, value from 0 to 10000) and an query list.
+For each query, give you an integer, return the number of element in the array that are smaller that the given integer.**

 ``` java